MorphStore/Engine/doc/doxygen/pages/tutorials/variant_executor.md

 First, select the right template-specialization of `variant_executor`.
 We must specialize for:

-- the interface of the operator to test/benchmark, this includes
+- the interface of the operator to test/benchmark
+  - this is fully determined by the operator, so there is nothing to choose here for the developer
+  - this includes
     - the number of output columns
     - the number of input columns
     - the types of additional non-column parameters (such as a selection constant or a cardinality estimate), if applicable for the operator
 - things specific to the test/benchmark to be implemented
+  - this is completely up to the developer of the test/benchmark
+  - this includes
     - the types of the *variant parameters*, i.e., the values that identify a variant for this test/benchmark
     - the types of the *setting parameters*, i.e., the values that identify a setting for this test/experiment

 Example: The project operator has one output column, two input columns, and no additional parameters.
-Furthermore, let us assume we want to evaluate the different processing style variants of the project operator (but no compressed formats etc.).
+Furthermore, let us assume we want to evaluate the different processing style variants of the project-operator (but no compressed formats etc.).
 Then, a single `std::string` suffices for the variant parameters.
 Note that we could also use `morphstore::processing_style_t` as the type of this variant parameter, but for the output to the console, the type must be insertable into a stream.
 Interesting setting parameters could be the number of data elements in the project-operator's input data column and input positions column.